ufozone/ha-zcs-mower/README.md

 * `zcsmower.change_operator`:

-    Force the lawn mower to change network operator.
+    Force the lawn mower to change the network operator.

 * `zcsmower.keep_out`: